Think if each of the social networks as foreign countries. Each with its own language and culture.

 Now, it’s OK to every so often share a little bit of the personal you.
 People, customers, peers and colleagues need to see that you’re human.
 Check out this video by Taylor Luke of Financial Potion.
 She teaches the Video Marketing class at the Training Center:

 But, be tactful.
 Don’t share too much.
 Save really personal stuff for your personal Facebook updates, personal Twitter & Pinterest accounts.

 Sure, there is some technology involved, but don’t let it overwhelm you.
 Just like learning a new software program or a new language – take one at a time.
-That’s what we do in the Social Media Marketing Boot Camp.
-(Click here for the Schedule).
-And if you need extra help, we’ve added a 6th optional, interactive session at no additional charge.
-We want you to feel at home in these communities.
+You want to feel at home in these communities.

 Keep in mind too, that if you really want to learn a language, you need to immerse yourself in that country.
 I understood Spanish because my parents spoke it at home in New York where I grew up.
 And I learned the grammar in high school.
 But it wasn’t until I spent a summer in Puerto Rico and later moved there, that I really became fluent.

 Learning anything requires practice.